 - Temporarily Disable Antivirus firewall protection And also disconnect VPN if configured.

-- Restart Windows might clear up some temporary glitch and then can get back to work.
+- Restart Windows might clear up some temporary glitches and then can get back to work.

 - Again Most of the time network and internet issues involve your modem and/or router, pull the power plug from both devices and leave them unplugged for a minute or two.
-Now plug them again and waif a few minutes to check if the internetworking normally.
+Now plug them in again and wait a few minutes to check if the internetworking normally.